-When walking into Sicily’s most famous historical attraction, Valley of the Temples, you wouldn’t be blamed for thinking you had stumbled upon the film set of a historical drama.
-Gigantic Greek columns rise dramatically from the rugged, windswept backdrops, making tourists feel as though they have stepped back in time to a world where beauty and design went hand in hand.
+When walking into the Valley of the Temples for the first time, you wouldn’t be blamed for thinking you had stumbled upon the film set of a historical drama.
+Gigantic Greek columns that rise dramatically from the rugged and windswept backdrops make tourists feel as though they have stepped back in time to a world where beauty and design went hand in hand.

 Throughout this archaeological park are scattered eight temples, most of which are impressively intact for their age.
 These monuments were built between 510 BC and 430 BC.
 Of the two archaeological parks we visited while in Sicily this was by far the most impressive, but if it gives you a taste for the ancient then why not check out Syracuse’s stunning archaeological park with it’s Greek theatre and Roman ruins lying side by side.